situmtech/cordova/README.md

 ###### 3. Go to the [buildings section](http://dashboard.situm.es/buildings) and create your first building.

+###### 4. Download Situm Mapping Tool in Play Store (Only Android devices) and calibrate your building.
+Check out our user guide for detailed information.

-###### 4. You are ready for building your own Cordova applications.
+###### 5. You are ready for building your own Cordova applications.
 Please check next steps about requirements

 ---